MENU

 Through our engagement with key stakeholders, we hope to increase empathy for the direction and initiatives of Euglena group, increase the number of fans who support Euglena group's business, and strengthen the driving force of our business.

-In fiscal 2024, we invested a total of approximately 61.97 million yen in the local community.
+In fiscal year 2025, we invested approximately 37.61 million yen in local communities.

 Specific initiatives toward coexistence with the community